Saravanannus/capstone-1/cicd-express-app/README.md

 #### **`.env`** (Environment-Specific Configurations)

-You will need to create environment variables for different environments (Dev, Stage, Prod).
+We will need to create environment variables for different environments (Dev, Stage, Prod).
 You can create separate `.env` files for each environment.

 For example, in **development** you would have: